renaudet/Node-Plugin-Architecture/README.md

 The plugin itself is a pure node.js module, with its usual require statements and export declaration.

-The NPA framework contributes a base class for plugins, but a factory service my provide an alternative way for creating the plugin instance.
+The NPA framework contributes a base class for plugins, but a factory service may provide an alternate way for creating the plugin instance.

 ```javascript
 const Plugin = require('../../core/plugin.js');